 Supporting integrated urban water management in Thailand’s Eastern Economic Corridor

-We are working with the Eastern Economic Corridor Office (Thailand) to develop an integrated urban water strategy and build capacity to implement it.
+We are supporting the Eastern Economic Corridor Office (EECO) to develop an integrated urban water strategy and build capacity to implement it.

 The project is funded by the Australian Government Department of Foreign Affairs and Trade (DFAT).